Golden Gate Bridge during daytime

 In cities like San Francisco and Los Angeles, prices for cremation with services tend to be on the higher end due to higher operational and facility costs.
 In smaller cities like Fresno or Bakersfield, these services are generally more affordable, falling closer to the $3,000 mark.

-Regional Variations in Cremation Costs Across California
+Cremation Costs in California Cities

 Cremation costs in California vary significantly depending on the region.
 Below is a table that provides an overview of the typical price range for direct cremation and cremation with services across different cities.